Joy Reid’s Missed Opportunity

 The Daily Beast, meanwhile, suspended Reid’s column there until they can complete an investigation into the matter, and the LGBT advocacy group PFLAG rescinded an award they were going to give Reid next month for her work as a straight ally.

-Reid’s Remarkable — but Maddening — Mea Culpa
+Reid’s Remarkable — But Maddening — Mea Culpa

 With one crucial exception, Reid was laudably transparent in her apology on AM Joy on Saturday.
 She said that after being “stunned” by the offensive comments “attributed” to her last year, she did a lot of soul searching, but also cybersecurity searching, hiring investigators to prove that the posts had not come from her.
-They were unable to do so, she confirmed on-air, but Reid offered no additional explanation for how the posts came to be other than to say she did not “believe” she had written them.
+They were unable to do so, she confirmed on-air, but Reid offered no additional explanation for how the posts came to be, other than to say she did not “believe” she had written them.
 She also acknowledged that, “I can definitely understand, based on things I have tweeted and I have written in the past, why some people don’t believe me.”

 Reid then went on to admit that she had once held homophobic views, explaining that she grew up in a household with “conservative views” about the LGBT community.
 She also said that earlier in her life, she had not been as understanding or supportive of LGBT friends as she should have been, and she apologized for making transphobic remarks about Ann Coulter.